stackitcloud/stackit-cli/docs/stackit_ske_kubeconfig_create.md

 ### Options

 ```
       --disable-writing     Disable the writing of kubeconfig.
-Set the output format to json or yaml using the --output-format flag to display the kubeconfig.
+Set the output format to json or yaml using the -- flag to display the kubeconfig.
   -e, --expiration string   Expiration time for the kubeconfig in seconds(s), minutes(m), hours(h), days(d) or months(M).
 Example: 30d.
 By default, expiration time is 1h
       --filepath string     Path to create the kubeconfig file.
 Will fall back to KUBECONFIG env variable if not set.
 In case both aren't set, the kubeconfig is created as file named 'config' in the .kube folder in the user's home directory.
   -h, --help                Help for "stackit ske kubeconfig create"